-Part II: 60 ECTS credit points, all at FHEQ level 5 except for BIOL1011 (Level 4)
+Part II: 60 ECTS credit points.

 All modules are compulsory.
 A compulsory module is a module which must be taken by all students.
 Compulsory modules may be passed by compensation or by referral.
 Pass by compensation is the award of credit for a failed module on the basis that performance elsewhere in the part is sufficient to ensure the learning outcomes of the programme tested in that part have been met, or will be met following successful referral.